CurtisHolick/Group-Music/README.md

 Group Music is a web application I created to allow collaboration on Spotify playlists.

+It uses Flask for Python, as well as HTML & CSS

-Users are able to add a set amount of songs to a playlist, which is created and updated on spotify.
+Users are able to add a set amount of songs to a playlist, which is created and updated on , spotify.

 Group Music is also entirely web based, so in theory nothing would need to be downloaded to use.